AGiesey/prepwise/docs/ARCHITECTURE.md

 ## Overview

-The Kitchen AI App is built on a pipeline-based architecture that orchestrates multiple LangChain-powered conversation chains.
+PrepWise is built on a pipeline-based architecture that orchestrates multiple LangChain-powered conversation chains.
 The system is designed to provide a natural, context-aware chat experience while maintaining scalability and extensibility.

 ### Core Architectural Components